[Leftover] Pot Roast French Dip Sandwich

 Turn on the oven’s broiler.
 Place a rack 6” / 15 cm beneath the heat source.

-While broiler is heating, melt butter (first portion for sandwiches) in a skillet or saute pan over medium heat.
-To melted butter, add onions and mushrooms.
-(It will seem like a lot of mushrooms but they will shrink down.)
-Saute until onions are translucent and mushrooms are golden brown and very tender, 10 to 12 minutes.
-Season with some salt and pepper.
-Set mushrooms and onions aside, leaving pan over heat.
+While broiler is heating, melt first portion of butter in a skillet or saute pan over medium heat.
+To melted butter, add onions with some salt.
+Saute until onions are translucent and very tender, 5 to 6 minutes.
+Add leftover pot roast and saute until heated through, 4 to 5 minutes more.
+Set meat / onions aside and return pan to heat.

-To heated pan, add butter (portion for au jus) and stir until melted, scraping up any browned bits.
-Pour stock over top and bring to a simmer.
+To heated pan, slowly add cooking liquid, scraping up any browned bits on the bottom of the pan.
 Whisk together soy sauce and cornstarch.
-Pour into simmering liquid.
-Continue simmering until au jus thickens slightly, 1 to 2 minutes.
-(The au jus should still be quite thin, but the cornstarch will help it adhere a bit better to the sandwiches.)
-Season with some salt and pepper.
+When cooking liquid is simmering, whisk in soy sauce / cornstarch and cook for 1 minute.
+(It should still be quite liquid-y but the cornstarch will help it adhere a bit better to the sandwiches.)
 Pour au jus into small bowls for serving.

 Place baguette cut-side up on a sheet pan.
-Spread with butter (second portion for sandwiches) and transfer to oven until lightly toasted, 2 to 3 minutes.
+Spread with second portion of butter and transfer to oven until lightly toasted, 2 to 3 minutes.

-Fill sandwiches with mushrooms and onions.
-Top with sliced cheese.
+Fill sandwiches with meat and top with sliced cheese.
 Broil until cheese is melted, 2 to 3 minutes more.

 Just before serving, toss greens with vinaigrette.